 13 Steps to Minimising Fire Risk at Home

 One of the greatest dangers at home remains the risk of a fire breaking out.
 Between flammable liquids, electrical power outlets, cookers (and the kitchen in general), as well as the number of wires that the typical home now has, there’s a nearly unlimited number of potential sources of catastrophic fires.
+This is why fire safety at home is so important.

 So what can people do to protect their home from these fires?
 As it turns out, plenty.